litebird/reionization/LB_forecast_Aachen/README.txt

     - model: LambdaCDM with a varying m_ncdm, and thus a total mass Mnu = 3 * m_ncdm
         - after rounding, we get the same sigma(tau_reio) = 0.0022 as for fixed Mnu
-        - the neutrino amss bound is almost the same as in the v1 case, Mnu < 0.32 eV (95%CL)
+        - the neutrino mass bound is almost the same as in the v1 case, Mnu < 0.32 eV (95%CL)
         - further details can be seen in input/litebird_planck_v2_mnu.ini (input) and in chains/litebird_planck_v2_mnu/... (output)

 * litebird_w_lens likelihood and litebird_w_lens_lcdm chains (6.12.2021):

-    - likelihood: we sketeched a litebird-alone likelohood in the following way:
+    - likelihood: we sketeched a litebird-alone likelihood in the following way:
         - the LiteBird noise NlEE comes from the simulations at low l, assuming a sensitivity of 6.56 muK*arcmin at intermediate l, assuming a 30 arcmin beam at large l, l_max=1350, and fsky = 0.7
           (so this is like in the litebird_planck_v2 case but without the Planck noise at large l)
         - the LiteBird noise NLTT and Nldd comes from the paper 1808.05955, that is, from the file "noise_litebird.dat" of the public MontePython.